toroidal-code/propellisp/README.md

 ##Why?
 Because currently, Propeller development is limited to Spin, PASM (both daunting for beginners), and C/C++ using the new propgcc compiler.
 I wanted to make something that made Propeller devlopment fun and easy, the way Arduino attempts.
 Lisp (e.g. Scheme) is very easy for beginners to learn, and provides a great degree of flexibility

+Why the Propeller?
+I initially tried writing a Scheme compiler for AVR, but was put off by the possible loss of precision due to the 8-bit architecture (16-bit ints become 14-bit fixnums, which can only represent up to 16,384).
+I've got a couple of Propeller boards in various states, and the Propeller chip (DIP or QFP) is only about $8.
+That, combined with the novel 8-core architecture, and the recent surge in popularity towards concurrent Lisps (i.e. Clojure) made me decide that the Propeller would be fun to experiment with.

 ##Want to help?
 Try testing out the repository a little.
 I'm going to make a comprehensive list of things need to be done in the wiki.
 If you feel up to it, try implementing a feature or two.
 Pull requests are always more than welcome.